Rick Hart (businessman): Race horses

 Hart participated in both the racing and breeding of horses.
 His most successful venture in the industry was “Jacks or Better”, a thoroughbred who won the Karrakatta Plate Railway Stakes Double in 1995, making it the first horse to achieve this feat since La Trice in 1968.
 Over his career Jacks or Better had a total of 19 wins, two of those being group one wins, garnering him an 11% win percentage and 44% placement percentage.
 Ultimately, this saw Hart's original investment of $20,000 produce a total of $913,305 in earnings.
 As of May 2021 Jacks or Better is retired on Hart's Serpentine property.

-In mid-January 2016 Hart joined the Racing and Wagering Western Australia Owners Only program as an ambassador.
+In mid-January 2016 Hart joined the Racing & Wagering Western Australia Owners Only program as an ambassador.
 Hart's role is to promote the project and its associated benefits, as well as attending a variety of Owners Only events.
 This organisation is designed to encourage Western Australians to buy into racing horses or dogs; as Hart describes it, "something which has given him a lifetime of enjoyment".

 Hart's involvement in the racing industry dates back to his time at Rick Hart Group, being a registered bookie from 1979 to 1992.
 Throughout this period he became one of Australia's highest-profile bookmakers and a president of the Western Australia Bookmakers' Association.
 In 1989, then chairman of the Bookmakers' Association, Hart resigned from the industry due to the way in which the Turf Club and other aspects of the industry were treating bookmakers in this state.
 Hart ultimately stayed close to the industry, becoming a member of the Western Australian Turf Club Committee and named apparent heir to the chairmanship of the committee, before being appointed chairman of the Fremantle Dockers in 2003.